mongodb-partners/Atlas_to_Redshift/README.md

 f.
 Insert the data to MongoDB Atlas collection and ensure the data are written to the S3 bucket.

-### Step by Step Instructions for setting up Glue Studio Job
+### Step by Step Instructions for setting up Glue Studio
 1. The data from MongoDB Atlas can be continuously written to S3 bucket using the Data Federation and MongoDB Atlas triggers.
  Please refer to the [link](https://www.mongodb.com/developer/products/atlas/automated-continuous-data-copying-from-mongodb-to-s3/) for the step-by-step instructions to capture the data to S3.